spree/spree/guides/content/developer/source/navigating.md

 ### Using the "Edge" Code

-If you are interested in simply using the latest edge code (as opposed to contributing to it) then the simplest thing to do is add a *:git* directive to your *Gemfile* and point it at the master branch.
+If you are interested in simply using the latest edge code (as opposed to contributing to it) then the simplest thing to do is add a *:github* directive to your *Gemfile* and point it at the master branch.

 ```ruby